peteroupc/Numbers/docs/PeterO.Numbers.EInteger.md

 <b>Parameters:</b>

  * <i>cs</i>: A text sequence of  `char`  s.
-The desired portion of the sequence of  `char`  s must contain only characters allowed by the given radix, except that it may start with a minus sign ("-", U+002D) to indicate a negative number.
+The desired portion of the sequence of  `char`  s must contain only characters allowed by the specified radix, except that it may start with a minus sign ("-", U+002D) to indicate a negative number.
 The desired portion is not allowed to contain white space characters, including spaces.
 The desired portion may start with any number of zeros.

  * <i>radix</i>: A base from 2 to 36.
 Depending on the radix, the sequence of  `char`  s can use the basic digits 0 to 9 (U+0030 to U+0039) and then the basic uppercase letters A to Z (U+0041 to U+005A).
 For example, 0-9 in radix 10, and 0-9, then A-F in radix 16.
 Where a basic uppercase letter A to Z is allowed in the sequence of  `char`  s, the corresponding basic lowercase letter (U+0061 to U+007a) is allowed instead.